Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

 This subsection focuses on the generic property of (infinitesimal/global) SA-RoD rigidity.
-We will prove that (infinitesimal) SA-RoD rigidity is a generic property of the underlying graph of a framework with a given bipartition of the vertex sets.
-Significantly different from bearing (or distance) rigidity theory, bipartitions can be critical to the generic property of global SA-RoD rigidity.
-To state these results, we first give a definition of generic SA-RoD rigidity for graphs.
+To answer Question 3), we first give a definition of {\it generic SA-RoD rigidity} for a graph with a specific bipartition.